amtoaer

 image

-This extension can track the user's programming time.
-When used in conjunction with the WakaTime API, it can achieve some interesting effects, such as synchronizing WakaTime programming time to the Github Profile through github readme stats.
+This extension can track the user's programming time and, when used in conjunction with the WakaTime API, can achieve some interesting effects.
+For example, by using github readme stats, you can synchronize WakaTime programming time to your Github Profile.

 image